Reparametrization Invariance and Some of the Key Properties of Physical Systems: Justifying the Reparametrization Invariance (RI)

 \subsection{Relativistic Particle Lagrangian}

 From everyday experience, we know that localized particles move with a finite speed in a three-dimensional space.
 However, in an extended-configuration space (space-time), when the time is added as a coordinate ($x^{0}=ct$), massive particles move along a space-time trajectory such that $u\cdot u=1$.
-Here, $u^{\mu}$ are the coordinates of a general 4-velocity vector $v^{\mu}=dx^{\mu}/d\lambda$ but with a special choice of the parametrization parameter $\lambda$; that is, $u^{\mu}=dx^{\mu}/d\tau$.
-While $\lambda$ is an arbitrary parametrization, $\tau$ is a special choice of parametrization that is invariant with respect to any coordinate transformations between reasonable physical observers, it is the \textit{ proper\textendash time} ($\tau$) mathematically defined via a metric tensor $g_{\mu\nu}$ ($d\tau^{2}=g_{\mu\nu}dx^{\mu}dx^{v}$).
+Here, $u^{\mu}$ are the coordinates of a general 4-velocity vector \mbox{$v^{\mu}=dx^{\mu}/d\lambda$} but with a special choice of the parametrization parameter $\lambda$; that is, $u^{\mu}=dx^{\mu}/d\tau$.
+While $\lambda$ is an arbitrary parametrization, $\tau$ is a special choice of parametrization that is invariant with respect to any coordinate transformations between reasonable physical observers, it is the proper-time ($\tau$) mathematically defined via a metric tensor $g_{\mu\nu}$ ($d\tau^{2}=g_{\mu\nu}dx^{\mu}dx^{v}$).
 In particular when the metric tensor takes the form of the Minkowski metric $(g_{\mu\nu}=\eta_{\mu\nu})$ then one can talk about local Lorentz equivalent observers.
-In this case, the \textit{action for a massive relativistic particle} has a nice geometrical meaning: the ``time distance'' along the particle trajectory \cite{Pauli1958}:
+In this case, the action for a massive relativistic particle has a nice geometrical meaning: the ``time distance'' along the particle trajectory \cite{Pauli1958}:

 However, for massless particles, such as photons, the 4-velocity is a null vector ($g_{\mu\nu}v^{\mu}v^{\nu}=0$).
-Thus, proper time is not well defined and furthermore, one has to use a different Lagrangian to avoid problems due to division by zero when evaluating the final Euler-Lagrange equations.
-The appropriate `good' action is then \cite{Pauli1958}:
+Thus, proper time is not well defined and furthermore, one has to use a different Lagrangian to avoid problems due to division by zero when evaluating the final Euler--Lagrange equations.
+The appropriate ``good'' action is then \cite{Pauli1958}: